Alfresco/alfresco-ng2-components/BROWSER-SUPPORT.md

 # Browser Support
 Browser support and polyfills guide.

 Browser compatibility and support depends on targeted browsers and 3rd party libraries.
-ADF framework is based on the following libraries and components:
+ADF is based on the following libraries and components:

 - Angular 2 (all ADF components)
 - Material Design Lite (all ADF components)